 Each food item will be assigned a point value based on a combination of factors.
 Typically a more expensive item like meat will have a higher point value to mirror the marketplace but fruits and vegetables will have a lower point value to incentivize healthy eating.
 The number of points distributed per month to a household will depend on household size.
-Unused points expire at the end of the 30th day of each household's active membership.
+Unused points can be carried over to the following month, as allowable by Food Club policy.